ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/what-is-raven-fs.markdown

 * the first one is provided by the system and internally used by it (for instance: `ETag`),
 * the second one is defined by a user and can contain any information under a custom key.

 As it was already mentioned metadata is available for searching.
-More details about files are stored internally you will find in [Files](files) article.
+More details about how files are stored internally you will find in [Files](files) article.

 ###Configuration